strarsis/woo-variation-swatches/README.txt

 = Is it compatible with any kinds of WooCommerce Theme? =

-Yes, it's compatible with woocommerce theme including Flatsome / X-Theme / Avada / Uncode / Storefront / Labomba.
+Yes, it's compatible with any woocommerce theme including Flatsome / X-Theme / Avada / Uncode / Storefront / Labomba.
 But sometimes it may require small css tweak.

 = Does it show in product QuickView? =

 Yes, it supports any kinds of product quick view.

+= How to use it on ajax load more? =

+Just call this javascript function on ajax load event `$('.variations_form').trigger('wc_variation_form');` or `$('.variations_form').WooVariationSwatches();`.
+And your are ready to go.

 == Screenshots ==